 Country info and advice - Mongolia

-The following comments are from teachers who have taught, or are currently teaching, in Mongolia.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Mongolia.
+If you are a teacher and have some advice about Mongolia, please share here.

 on the Internet.
 The best way to find work in Mongolia, which I've learned